quixio/quix-streams/docs/api-reference/kafka.md

 **Raises**:

-- `None`: KafkaException
+- `KafkaException`: if a Kafka-based error occurs
-- `None`: RuntimeError if called on a closed consumer
+- `RuntimeError`: if called on a closed consumer

 <a id="quixstreams.kafka.consumer.Consumer.committed"></a>